SPEECHCOG/VGS_order_CogSci/README.md

 This project's model is based on the work from the following repository:

 https://github.com/jasonppy/FaST-VGS-Family

-Please make sure to check out the original repository and give credit to the creators for their contributions.
+To train the model, please download the code from the above repository and follow the provided instructions.
+Additionally, please ensure that you give credit to the creators for their contributions to the model.

 For setting the weight of the audio (SSL) and audio-visual (VGS) losses (i.e., alpha coefficient), you need to modify the "weight_loss" function within the "steps/trainer.py" file of the model's source code.